operasoftware/devopera/src/articles/_posts/2016-11-11-pwa-resources.md

 ## Books

-Books to help you learn about PWAs
+Books to help you learn about PWAs.

-- [Progressive Web Apps](https://www.manning.com/books/progressive-web-apps): Progressive Web Apps teaches you PWA design and the skills you need to build fast, reliable websites by taking you step-by-step through real world examples in this practical tutorial.
+- [Progressive Web Apps](https://www.manning.com/books/progressive-web-apps): This book teaches you PWA design and the skills you need to build fast, reliable websites by taking you step-by-step through real world examples.